 How to Get an Illinois Certificate of Good Standing

 A Certificate of Good Standing verifies that your Illinois corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 You can request a Certificate of Good Standing in Illinois online, by phone, or with a written request to the Secretary of State.
 The fee is $25.